This section will cover how you'll do that with your troop.

 Customer Care is here to assist volunteers and parents in navigating the registration process.
 For general customer service needs and technical assistance, please reach out to Customer Care at customercare@gssem.org or 800-482-6734.
 Customer Care is available Monday–Friday, 8:30 AM–5:00 PM.

-GSSEM staff and volunteers must be mindful to not inadvertently cause a volunteer to become liable for payment of taxes by offering taxable benefits to a volunteer.
+Girl Scouts of Southeastern Michigan staff and volunteers must be mindful to not inadvertently cause a volunteer to become liable for payment of taxes by offering taxable benefits to a volunteer.

 The U.S. Department of Labor generally defines a volunteer as an individual who donates his or her services, usually on a part-time basis, for charitable objectives, and without the expectation of receiving compensation.
 Compensation is generally defined as pay or another tangible benefit that is tied to an individual's productivity or hours worked.
 Compensation does not include reimbursement for an individual's expenses incurred while volunteering, reasonable benefits, or nominal fees.